gritcoding/minecraft/README.md

 ---------
 *Objective:* introduce programmatic placement of blocks

-You can stand anywhere for this
+You can stand anywhere for this.
+After running, you should see a huge tower of stone blocks either in front of you or behind you.

 ```python
 import mcpi.minecraft as minecraft